ShellRedia/SRFUNet_OCTA/README.md

 - batch_size: the number of samples processed in training.
 - opt_step_size: the size of the update made to the model's parameters during the training process.
 - seg_lr: learing rate.
-- data_dir = data path of public dataset 'OCTA-500'.
+- data_dir: data path of public dataset 'OCTA-500'.
-- other_info = some comments appended to the save files.
+- other_info: some comments appended to the save files.